The geometry of maximal representations of surface groups into SO(2,n): Maximal representations into

 \subsection{Maximal representations are Anosov}

-The Toledo invariant and the notion of maximal representation can be defined more generally for representations of $\Gamma$ into Hermitian Lie groups.
+The Toledo invariant and the notion of maximal representations can be defined more generally for representations of $\Gamma$ into Hermitian Lie groups.
 In \cite{burgeriozziwienhard}, Burger, Iozzi and Wienhard study these representations.
 They prove in particular that for any Hermitian Lie group $G$ \emph{of tube type}, there exist maximal representations of $\Gamma$ into $G$ that have Zariski dense image.
-This applies in particular to maximal representations in $\SO_0(2,n+1)$.
+This applies in particular to maximal representations into $\SO_0(2,n+1)$.

 In that same paper, they exhibit a very nice geometric property of maximal representations that was reinterpreted in \cite{BILW} as the \emph{Anosov property} introduced independently by Labourie in \cite{labouriehyperconvex}.
 Here we describe one of the main consequences of their work in our setting.